 Invest in a Kinder Tomorrow: Become an MFA Canada Supporter

 You can help create a kinder world for animals by becoming a supporter of MFA Canada.
-Not only does your gift enable our vital work to continue, but also a broad supporter base gives us the clout we need to influence policymakers and retailers.
+Not only do your gifts enable our vital work to continue, but a broad supporter base gives us the clout we need to influence policymakers and retailers.

 To become a supporter of Mercy For Animals Canada, simply click here and make a donation.